Handling exceptions is straightforward and follows common language conventions.

 Raised when the webhook challenge you attempt to verify is in an invalid format.

 Raised when the webhook notification you attempt to parse has an invalid signature.

 This could be caused by a payload being modified in transit or if you attempt to parse messages that did not originate from our servers.

 Raised when the record that you're trying to operate on can't be found.
 For example, if you try to update a customer and the customer ID isn't valid.
 For references and associations, you'll receive a validation error if the reference is invalid.
 For example, when creating a credit card and specifying which customer ID it should be associated to, if the customer ID is invalid, it will be a validation error, not a not found exception.

 Raised when something goes wrong on the Braintree server when trying to process your request.

-Raised when the client library cannot verify the server's TLS/SSL certificate.
+Raised when the client library can't verify the server's TLS/SSL certificate.
 This may indicate an attempted man-in-the-middle attack.

 Raised when an error occurs that the client library is not built to handle.
 If this happens, there's probably a bug in the client library.

 Raised when requests associated with your account reach unsafe levels.
-Braintree may limit API resources by merchant if activity risks negative impact to other merchants.
+We may limit API resources by merchant if activity risks negative impact to other merchants.

 Raised when you're trying to use a version of the library that is no longer supported.
 Note that we support all client library versions that are in use and we will not deprecate an existing version without first reaching out to anyone who needs to upgrade.